LuillyCabsK/CSE-210-Programming-with-Classes/README.md

 this code is coding by: Lcabs (sergio Luilly Cabrera Dorado)

-This is the starter code."
+This is the starter code or not?